Jacques Mering

 Jacques Mering (3 January 1904–29 March 1973) was a Lithuanian-born, naturalised French engineer, well known in the fields of clay mineralogy and clay science, in graphite studies, and in the applications of X-ray diffraction and electron-optical methods to these.

 Mering earned a Diplôme d'Ingénieur en Génie Electrique (Engineering Degree in Electrical Engineering) from École Spéciale des Travaux Publics in Paris in 1925, and Licencié de Sciences (BSc) from Faculté des sciences in Paris in 1928.
-He rose to become director of research at the Centre National de Recherche Scientifique (CNRS; France's National Centre for Scientific Research) in Paris; subsequently, in 1969, Mering founded and, until his death, directed the CNRS Centre de Recherche sur les Solides à Organization Cristalline Imparfaite (Research Center on Solids with Imperfect Crystalline Organization), in Orléans, France.
+He rose to become director of research at the Centre National de Recherche Scientifique (CNRS; France's National Centre for Scientific Research) in Paris; subsequently, in 1969, Mering founded and, until his death, directed the CNRS Centre de Recherche sur les Solides à Organisation Cristalline Imparfaite (Research Center on Solids with Imperfect Crystalline Organization), in Orléans, France.
 Mering is also remembered for his formative influence on the British physical chemist Rosalind Franklin, whom he trained in X-ray crystallography in Paris, and who, until her untimely death, produced DNA crystallographic data of exquisite quality.

 Early life and education

 Jacques Mering was born on 3 January 1904 to a Lithuanian Jewish ("Litvak") family in Vilkaviškis, Lithuania, then within the Russian Empire.
-After completing education up to seconday school in Russia, he went to France in 1921 to study engineering.
-In 1925 he obtained the degree of Diplôme d'Ingénieur en Génie Electrique (Engineering Degree in Electrical Engineering) from École Spéciale des Travaux Publics in Paris, and in 1928 a Licencié de Sciences (equivalent to bachelor in science degree) from Faculté des sciences in Paris.
+After completing education up to secondary school in Russia, he went to France in 1921 to study engineering.
+In 1925 he obtained the degree of Diplôme d'Ingénieur en Génie Electrique (Engineering Degree in Electrical Engineering) from École Spéciale des Travaux Publics in Paris, and in 1928 a Licence de Sciences (equivalent to bachelor in science degree) from Faculté des sciences in Paris.

 Career

-He joined the Faculté des sciences in Paris as research engineer in 1925, remaining in that position while he was pursued his Licencié de Sciences.
+He joined the Faculté des sciences in Paris as research engineer in 1925, remaining in that position while he was pursued his Licence de Sciences.
 In the late 1920s he trained for X-ray crystallography under Marcel Mathieu (who had trained under the Nobel laureate William Henry Bragg at the Royal Institution in London).
-Maring was naturalised as a French citizen in 1930, and continued to work as a Faculté des sciences research engineer until 1931.
+Mering was naturalised as a French citizen in 1930, and continued to work as a Faculté des sciences research engineer until 1931.

 After conscripted service in the French Army (1931-1932), Mering joined Laboratoire Central des Services Chimique de l'Etat (now Institut National de Recherche Chimique Appliquée), first in Montpellier, then Grenoble (now under Joseph Fourier University), and finally in Paris.
 At Grenoble he carried out his research as a refugee during World War II, and he set up the first X-ray laboratory there.
 He returned to Paris after the war in 1945.
 In 1959 he became director of research at the Centre National de Recherche Scientifique (CNRS), and in 1969, director of the CNRS Centre de Recherche sur les Solides à Organization Cristalline Imparfaite (Research Center on Solids with Imperfect Crystalline Organization) in Orléans, France (where he was succeeded after his death by Jose J. Fripia).